BumblebeeBat/FlyingFox/docs/2_types_of_bonds_calculation.md

 Calculation of how much more efficient a blockchain can be if it splits its bonds into 2 types.

 Security efficiency is important because, for any blockchain consensus protocol, doubling spending on security should double the cost of an attack.
-Just like doubling the gas in a cars tank makes it drive twice as far.
+Just like doubling the gas in a car's tank makes it drive twice as far.
 When we compare cars, we look at miles per gallon, called "fuel efficiency".
-How much you have to spend to run the car.
+How much you have to spend to run the car divided by how far you drive it.
 When we compare consensus protocols, we look at "security efficiency".
 How much you have to spend to successfully attack the consensus protocol divided by the cost to maintain consensus for a day.

 `SecurityEfficiency(Blockchain) = CostSoftFork(Blockchain) / CostConsensus(Blockchain)`